Ladniak/rental-car/README.md

 ## Usage

-1. Open the application in your browser (usually at `http://localhost:3000`).
+1. Open the application in your browser (usually at `https://rental-car-wheat.vercel.app/`).
-2. Register or log in to your account.
-3. Browse available cars and use filters to find the best option.
+2. Browse available cars and use filters to find the best option.
-4. Make a reservation and manage your bookings in the profile section.
+3. Make a reservation.

 ## Author